JingbinCao/Spring2021-Project1-dennisshpits/README.md

 ```
 <a name="data"></a>
 ## American National Election Studies
 For our analysis we used the following [link](https://electionstudies.org/data-center/).
-The data used has been unzipped and placed in the data folder.
+The data used has been zipped and placed in the data folder.
+The R notebook will handle the unzipping of the file.
 <a name="library"></a>
 ## R Libraries
 The following R libraries should be installed in order to run this notebook: